pyrenaicus/nuwe-scroll-box/README.md

 ![header](https://res.cloudinary.com/do6vrwdse/image/upload/v1652689652/scroll-box/storybook-header_fwhtal.jpg)

-# CUSTOM HORIZONTAL SCROLL BOX
+# JOBarcelona'22 ⚛ Frontend Challenge

 This project is a response to the challenge JOBarcelona '22 online hackathon.